-CO-LISTED METEOROLOGY COURSES CREDITS
+CO-LISTED METEOROLOGY COURSES

 MT 5150/4150 Air Quality 3

-MT 5280/4280 Synoptic Meteorology II 3-4
+MT 5280/4280 Synoptic Meteorology II 3

 MT 5310/4310 Dynamic Meteorology I 3

 MT 5320/4320 Dynamic Meteorology II 3

+MT 5400/4400 Numerical Weather Prediction 3

 MT 5410/4410 Atmospheric Physics 3

 MT 5420/4420 Tropical Weather and Climate 3

 MT 5430/4430 Climate Change 3

 MT 5450/4450 Advanced Synoptic Meteorology 3

 MT 5470/4470 Micrometeorology 3

 MT 5480/4480 Mesoscale Meteorology 3

 MT 5550/4550 Topics in Meteorology 3

-Students with undergraduate degrees in meteorology or atmospheric science are expected to have already completed these courses or their equivalents, and these students cannot take these courses for graduate credit.
+Students with undergraduate degrees in meteorology or atmospheric science are expected to have already completed MT 4280, MT 4310, MT 4320, and MT 4410 along with undergraduate courses in Atmospheric Thermodynamics and Synoptic Meteorology I or their equivalents, and these students cannot usually take these courses for graduate credit.
 Eligible undergraduate students desiring graduate credit for the other courses listed should sign up for the courses using the graduate course numbers listed (MT 5150, 5280, etc.).
-Students entering into the program without a BS in meteorology or sufficient meteorology course background will need to complete the four courses highlighted with an asterisk as a minimum, but only two of those courses can be counted toward the 30 graduate credits requirement.
-Any further prerequisite deficiencies would have to be made up with non-degree credits.
+Students entering into the program without a BS in meteorology or sufficient meteorology course background will need to complete the four courses highlighted with an asterisk at a minimum, and MT 5550 topics courses listed as Introduction to Synoptic Meteorology and Atmospheric Thermodynamics.
+Note that only the credits from two of the () or topics courses can be counted toward the 30 graduate credit requirement.
+Any further prerequisite deficiencies would have to be made up with nondegree credits.